s28977/snake-web/README.md

 docker compose start
 ```

 2. Open a web browser and navigate to http://localhost:5000 to play the game.
+I hope you enjoy!

 ## How to shut down the game